 Stage one: early labor, active labor, and transition

 The first stage of labor is the longest and includes three sub-phases within it: early labor, active labor, and transition.
 It begins with the onset of regular contractions and ends with the full dilation of the cervix.
 According to the U.S. office on Women’s Health, the first stage of labor is usually 12 to 18 hours, but lengths can vary considerably.
 Most labors begin quietly and build progressively without a defined starting point.
 Few labors actually begin with spontaneous water breaking (although you’d never know it from watching TV).

-Leading up to early labor, you may notice common signs of your body’s late stages of labor preparation, including loss of the mucus plug followed by some light-colored blood (sometimes called the “bloody show”), menstrual-like cramping in your lower back and belly, or irregular Braxton Hicks contractions.
+Leading up to early labor, you may notice common signs of your body’s late stages of labor preparation, including loss of the mucus plug followed by some light-colored blood (sometimes called the “bloody show”), lightening, menstrual-like cramping in your lower back and belly, or irregular Braxton Hicks contractions.

 In early labor, contractions become more regular, meaning that they do not go away with a change of position or activity.
 If you’re unsure about whether your early contractions are actually the beginning of labor, try this: go for a brisk walk and then lie down to rest.
 If your contractions are consistent throughout both walking and resting, then labor has likely begun.